AI Ministry Framework

 DAYS 1–30

 The highest-leverage activity in the first 30 days isn't building — it's learning.
 Identify 3–5 churches that have already implemented AI at scale for at least a year.
-People like Jay Owen at 11:22 Media who are already operating in this space.
+People like Jay Owen at The Church of Eleven22 who are already operating in this space.
 Sit with their teams.
 Ask what worked, what failed, what they'd do differently.
 Ask for copies of what they built.

 Most will say yes.
 And in doing so, you inherit a year's worth of wins and lessons in 30 days.